Highland National Golf Course

 Everyone loves a four-hour long happy hour.
 Whether you’re off the course early or late, you won’t want to miss Gabe’s every day 2 p.m.-6 p.m. deals on appetizers and drinks.

 Unwind with a lake view that is second to none.
 Spring Cafe in the Como Lake Pavilion serves up elevated picnic food with live music every night in the summer.

 Get a double dose of happy hour at Stout’s from 3-6 p.m. every day and late night from 9-11 p.m. on Monday and Tuesday.
 With a fun atmosphere and delicious pub grub, what more could you need?

 Phalen never fails.
 This 18 hole course along the west side of Lake Phalen is a par 70 made up of doglegs, water hazards and bunkers.
 The Clubhouse features a full-service bar, restaurant and 200-seat banquet room.

 One of the heavy hitters of Payne Avenue (a.k.a.
 Saint Paul’s eat street), Cook’s fusion of American and Korean cuisine is a hole in one.
 Make note, this incredibly popular spot doesn’t take reservations and is only open for breakfast and lunch, except for their Korean Dinner Friday's when they're open from 5-9 p.m.

-Finish your day with a cold brew (or two) from east side’s resident beer experts at Flat Earth Brewing.
+Finish your day with a cold brew (or two) from the East Side's resident beer experts at Saint Paul Brewing.
 Enjoy their newly finished taproom or soak up warm temperatures on the patio.